rmatambo8/graphql_backend/README.md

 # graphql_backend
-A simple shopping cartReact Redux w/redux thunk front end powered by a graphql backend that goes to a mongoDB database.
+A simple shopping cart app that uses React Redux(w/redux-thunk) front end powered by a graphql backend that goes to a mongoDB database.

 you need an Atlas MongoDB account.
 Steps: